-What's the Minimum Legal Working Age in Maryland?
+Learn About the Laws and Minimum Legal Working Age

-How Old Do You Have to Be to Work in Maryland?
+How Old You Have to Be to Work in Maryland

 Both federal child labor laws and Maryland state law are in accordance that the minimum age to work is 14 (with some exceptions).
 Sometimes state law and federal law vary on the minimum age to work and which permits are needed.
 When that's the case, the more strict law will apply.